 Since one of the main jobs of the TA is to prevent motion in your spine, these beginning exercises all allow you to activate it while the spine is remaining still.

-Once you know how to activate the TA, and your PT has assured you you’re doing it correctly, these are what some of the next exercises would be, which are a little bit more difficult:
+Once you know how to activate the TA, and your PT has assured you you’re doing it correctly, you can progress to using various leg movements to increase the difficulty level, and work additional muscles.
+This video shows some of these variations beginning at the 1:30 mark:

 The goal of these exercises, essentially, is to learn to perform movements which recruit your core muscles (like lifting your legs up) without allowing your spine to move.
 That’s how you know you’re working the TA.
 If your spine starts to change position, that’s actually a sign that you’re doing it wrong.